brycetelfer/docker-cbs/README.md

-# AhsayCBS v8.3.0.30
+# docker-cbs
-proprietary backup service software
+docker image for AhsayCBS v8.3.0.30

 ## How to